-Now in its eighth year, SnowCare for Troops has seen more than 5,000 military families and 1,500 snow removal contractor volunteers across the country registered to either receive or provide services.
+Now in its ninth year, SnowCare for Troops has seen more than 5,000 military families and 1,500 snow removal contractor volunteers across the country registered to either receive or provide services.

 “SnowCare for Troops provides military families with peace of mind and lifts a significant burden from their plate,” says Cindy Code, executive director of Project EverGreen.
 “We’re very grateful for the commitment of our dedicated volunteers and the continued support from BOSS Snowplow.
 The leadership they have demonstrated in support of military families goes above and beyond the call of duty.”

 SnowCare for Troops is more than clearing driveways and sidewalks of snow and ice it is a means to allow military families to maintain their independence and go about their daily routines taking care of family and going to work.

-“We are passionate about supporting active and disabled veteran members of the Armed Forces in whatever way we can,” said Mark Klossner, director of marketing, BOSS Snowplow.
+“We are passionate about supporting active members of the Armed Forces in whatever way we can,” said Mark Klossner, director of marketing, BOSS Snowplow.
 “Supporting initiatives like SnowCare for Troops allows us to make this passion a reality.”

 More volunteers are always needed for SnowCare for Troops.
 In particular, Fort Drum, N.Y. and Groton, Conn., are two high-demand service areas.
 Snow removal contractors, able-bodied veterans or anyone with a shovel are encouraged to volunteer.